 High take-up ratios in rights issues may underestimate conflicts of interest between participating and nonparticipating shareholders.
-Holderness and Pontiff (2016) argue that participation rate is different from take-up rate where high takeup ratios (with the existing shareholders as a whole) do not necessarily reflect high participation by uninformed existing shareholders due to oversubscription by informed shareholders.
-Holderness and Pontiff find significant wealth transfers from nonparticipating to participating shareholders in valuable rights issues in the United States as a result of the former's confusion and ignorance.
+Holderness and Pontiff (2013) argue that participation rate is different from take-up rate where high take-up ratios (with the existing shareholders as a whole) do not necessarily reflect high participation by uninformed existing shareholders due to oversubscription by informed shareholders.
+Holderness and Pontiff (2013) find significant wealth transfers from nonparticipating to participating shareholders in valuable rights issues in the US due to the formers' confusion and ignorance.

 In the literature, the choice of rights issue is found to be explicitly related to ownership structures as well as the behavior of large shareholders.
-As mentioned in the Introduction, Hansen and Pinkerton (1982) and Hansen (1988) find that only firms with concentrated ownership in the United States use a rights issue, where the subscription commitment by large shareholders lowers the flotation costs of the rights issue.
-They suggest that firms with dispersed ownership structures, common in the United States, would incur high costs if they used rights issues because there are no large shareholders for the subscription commitment in the first place.
+As already mentioned in the introduction, Hansen and Pinkerton (1982) and Hansen (1989) find that only firms with concentrated ownership in the US use a rights issue where the subscription commitment by large shareholders lowers the flotation costs of the rights issue.
+They suggest that firms with dispersed ownership structures, common in the US, would incur high costs if they used rights issues because there are no large shareholders for the subscription commitment in the first place.
 This argument is consistent with the take-up model because lack of subscription commitment tends to result in low take-up ratios.

-If private benefits of control are large, as is the case in many markets around the world, even the commitment to rights subscription by large shareholders may not necessarily solve the conflicts of interest between large shareholders and uninformed investors at large.
+If private benefits of control are large as in many markets around the world, even the commitment to rights subscription by large shareholders may not necessarily solve the conflicts of interest between large shareholders and uninformed investors at large.
 Private benefits of control are responsible for insiders' expropriation from outside shareholders, giving rise to conflicts of interest between large shareholders/managers and dispersed outside investors.
-This type
+This type of agency problem is pronounced in concentrated ownership structures (Shleifer and Vishny (1997), La Porta, Lopez-de-Silanes, and Shleifer (1999)).